 For help determining the appropriate amount to contribute each month to eliminate your spend-down and obtain the Medicare Savings Program, you can use this Excel worksheet.

-There are two things you have to show to the DSS: that you are enrolled in an SNT (and making contributions), and that you are disabled:
+There are two things you have to show to the DSS: 1. that you are enrolled in an SNT (and making contributions), and 2. that you are disabled:

 As you can see, this is one of the most complicated things you can do involving Medicaid.
-Many people find that it is worth hiring a private elder attorney to help with this process.
+Many people find that it is worth hiring a private elder attorney or geriatric care manager to help with this process.
 Some free legal services may be available to help, also.
 For more in-depth information on SNTs, including how an SNT affects eligibility for other public benefits, see our Training Outline for Advocates.

-This article was authored by the Evelyn Frank Legal Resources Program of Selfhelp Community Services, Inc.
+This article was authored by the Evelyn Frank Legal Resources Program of New York Legal Assistance Group.